 A fond farewell: On our last night we all piled into the skiffs for a “surprise”— a lovely sunset cruise made even more special with a champagne toast.
 The perfect way to top off a terrific trip.

 How you can go on your own Amazon River Cruise

 International Expeditions offers Amazon River cruises year round.
 You can check rates & dates here.
 (International flights not included)

 Make your own way to Lima where you’ll meet up with your expedition leader, and the other guests.
 Together, you’ll fly north to Iquitos, an isolated metropolis on the banks of the Amazon, reachable only by air or water, where you’ll meet your local naturalists.
 After a day of sightseeing, you’ll board the Zafiro.

-Service: The service and attention to detail was impressive.
+Service: I found the service and attention to detail on International Expeditions, very impressive.
 From the moment you land at the airport in Lima until you’re escorted to your departing gate, everything is taken care of.
 No worries.
 No hassles.

 - Sunscreen, a wide-brimmed hat, a rain poncho (it’ll keep you and your things dryer than a jacket) and bug spray.
 Intense sun, plenty of rain, and mosquitos come with the territory.

 - Binoculars – To see most of the wildlife you’re going to need binoculars.
 The Zafiro has rentals, but supply is limited.
 Your best bet is to bring your own.

 - Some kind of water-resistant bag or backpack to put your things in while you’re on the skiff.
 One you can get things in and out of easily.